Pellagra: Signs and symptoms

-Independently of clinical symptoms, blood level of tryptophan or urinary metabolites such as 2-pyridone/N-methylnicotinamide ratio <2 or NAD/NADP ratio in red blood cells can diagnose pellagra.
-The diagnosis is confirmed by rapid improvements in symptoms after doses of nicotinamide (250–500 mg/day) or nicotinamide enriched food.
+Independently of clinical symptoms, blood level of tryptophan or urinary metabolites such as 2-pyridone/N-methylnicotinamide ratio less than two or NAD/NADP ratio in red blood cells can diagnose pellagra.
+The diagnosis is confirmed by rapid improvements in symptoms after doses of nicotinamide (250–500 mg/day) or nicotinamide-enriched food.

 Pathophysiology

-Pellagra can develop according to several mechanisms, classically as a result of niacin (vitamin B3) deficiency, which results in decreased nicotinamide adenine dinucleotide (NAD).
+Pellagra can develop according to several mechanisms, classically as a result of niacin (vitamin B_{3}) deficiency, which results in decreased nicotinamide adenine dinucleotide (NAD).
 Since NAD and its phosphorylated NADP form are cofactors required in many body processes, the pathological impact of pellagra is broad and results in death if not treated.

 The first mechanism is simple dietary lack of niacin.
 Second, it may result from deficiency of tryptophan, an essential amino acid found in meat, poultry, fish, eggs, and peanuts, which the body uses to make niacin.
 Third, it may be caused by excess leucine, as it inhibits quinolinate phosphoribosyl transferase (QPRT) and inhibits the formation of nicotinic acid to nicotinamide mononucleotide (NMN) causing pellagra-like symptoms to occur.

 Some conditions can prevent the absorption of dietary niacin or tryptophan and lead to pellagra.
 Inflammation of the jejunum or ileum can prevent nutrient absorption, leading to pellagra, and this can in turn be caused by Crohn's disease.
 Gastroenterostomy can also cause pellagra.
 Chronic alcoholism can also cause poor absorption, which combined with a diet already low in niacin and tryptophan produces pellagra.
 Hartnup disease is a genetic disorder that reduces tryptophan absorption, leading to pellagra.

 Alterations in protein metabolism may also produce pellagra-like symptoms.
-An example is carcinoid syndrome, a disease in which neuroendocrine tumors along the GI tract use tryptophan as the source for serotonin production, which limits the available tryptophan for niacin synthesis.
-In normal patients, only one percent of dietary tryptophan is converted to serotonin; however, in patients with carcinoid syndrome, this value may increase to 70%.
+An example is carcinoid syndrome, a disease in which neuroendocrine tumors along the gastrointestinal tract use tryptophan as the source for serotonin production, which limits the available tryptophan for niacin synthesis.
+In normal patients, only 1% of dietary tryptophan is converted to serotonin, but in patients with carcinoid syndrome, this value may increase to 70%.
 Carcinoid syndrome thus may produce niacin deficiency and clinical manifestations of pellagra.
-Anti-tuberculosis medication tends to bind to vitamin B_{6} and reduce niacin synthesis, since B_{6} (pyridoxine) is a required cofactor in the tryptophan-to-niacin reaction.
+Antituberculosis medication tends to bind to vitamin B_{6} and reduce niacin synthesis, since B_{6} (pyridoxine) is a required cofactor in the tryptophan-to-niacin reaction.

 Several therapeutic drugs can provoke pellagra.
-These include the antibiotics isoniazid, which decreases available B_{6} by binding to it and making it inactive, so it cannot be used in niacin synthesis, and chloramphenicol; the anti-cancer agent fluorouracil; and the immunosuppressant mercaptopurine.
+These include the antibiotics isoniazid, which decreases available B_{6} by binding to it and making it inactive, so it cannot be used in niacin synthesis, and chloramphenicol; the anticancer agent fluorouracil; and the immunosuppressant mercaptopurine.